10 Habits of Truly Terrific Employees

 You immediately begin to stand out as someone who is easy to work with.
-I am not saying you should automatically step in and do all of the things without comment or pay that nobody else is willing to do .
-But terrific employees do their share and usually an additional part without complaining, and do it well.
+I am not saying you should automatically step in and do all of the things that nobody else is willing to do.
+But terrific employees do their share and usually an additional part without complaining.
 You will get appreciated by customers, co-workers, and your boss.
 Yes, this may in the beginning include tasks like arranging the conference room for the next staff meeting, or making coffee when everyone else drinks it and leaves the coffee pot empty.
-It could also mean helping the new employee get acclimated or clearing jams in the copy machine even if your pay grade is way above that kind of work.
+It could also mean helping the new employee get acclimated.
+Or clearing jams in the copy machine even if your pay grade is way above that kind of work.

 2. Learn the job and do it well.

 This may sound like a “no brainer,” but it’s amazing how many employees don’t know how to handle the basic activities of their job expectations.
 Or, they do just enough to get by.
-Terrific employees meet deadlines and commitments, treat people with respect and courtesy, make a quality effort the first time every time, pay attention to communicating well, and cooperate with those who depend on them to do their work in order to do theirs.
+Terrific employees meet deadlines and commitments.
+In addition, they treat people with respect and courtesy, and make a quality effort the first time every time.
+Furthermore, they pay attention to communicating well, and cooperating with those who depend on them to do their work in order to do theirs.
 So learn to do your job extremely well, and if you don’t know something, ask for help.
 This quote by US President Teddy Roosevelt fits well: “Far and away, the best prize that life offers is the chance to work hard at work worth doing.”